datacommonsorg/import/docs/counters.md

 ### Sanity_RefPropHasNonRefValue

-Found text/numeric value in a property where the value is expected to be a reference
+Found text/numeric value in a property where the value is expected to be a reference.

 ### Sanity_InvalidChars_

 DCID reference included invalid characters.

-**Suffix Description:** The property whose value included invalid chars
+**Suffix Description:** The property whose value included invalid chars.

 ### Sanity_UnexpectedPropIn

-A property was found that was not expected for the type of the Node
+A property was found that was not expected for the type of the Node.

-**Suffix Description:** The type of the node
+**Suffix Description:** The type of the node.

 ### Sanity_EmptySchemaValue

-Found empty value for a property
+Found empty value for a property.

 ### Sanity_NonAsciiValueInSchema

-Schema node has property values with non-ascii characters
+Schema node has property values with non-ascii characters.

 ### Sanity_DcidNameMismatchInSchema

-The name and the DCID of Schema nodes must match, but this node did not satisfy this requirement
+The name and the DCID of Schema nodes must match, but this node did not satisfy this requirement.

 ### Sanity_MissingOrEmpty_

-Found a missing or empty property value
+Found a missing or empty property value.

-**Suffix Description:** The required property that was missing from this node
+**Suffix Description:** The required property that was missing from this node.

 ### Sanity_MultipleVals_

-Found multiple values for single-value property
+Found multiple values for single-value property.

-**Suffix Description:** The property with the multiple values
+**Suffix Description:** The property with the multiple values.

 ### Sanity_NotInitUpper_

-Found a class reference that does not start with an upper-case
+Found a class reference that does not start with an upper-case.

 **Suffix Description:** The property, and optionally, the type of the node separated with an underscore (`_`) from the property.

 ### Sanity_NotInitLower_

-Found a property reference that does not start with a lower-case
+Found a property reference that does not start with a lower-case.

 **Suffix Description:** The property, and optionally, the type of the node separated with an underscore (`_`) from the property.